iiSHKAS/SHKAS-STREAM-MANAGER/README.md

-# 🎮 Auto Stream Category & Title Updater
+# 🎮 SHKAS STREAM MANGER

 A tool that automatically updates your stream's **category** and **title** on both **Twitch** and **Kick**, based on the game currently running on your system.